 Potting and Repotting Ficus deltoides

 Proper potting and repotting techniques play a vital role in the long-term health and well-being of your Ficus deltoides.
 Choosing the right pot and ensuring proper drainage are essential for preventing root rot and promoting healthy growth.
-When potting your Ficus deltoides, select a container that is slightly larger than the current one, allowing room for the roots to expand.

 Before repotting, carefully remove the plant from its old container, taking care not to damage the roots.
 Gently tease out any tangled or circling roots to encourage new growth.
-When placing the plant in the new pot, add a layer of well-draining potting soil at the bottom to promote proper drainage.

 Tip: It’s a good idea to line the bottom of the pot with a layer of small rocks or broken pottery to further enhance drainage.